Loudoun County, Virginia: Geography

 According to the U.S. Census Bureau, Loudoun County has a total area of 521 sqmi, of which 516 sqmi is land and 6 sqmi (1.1%) is water.
-It is bounded on the north by the Potomac River; across the river are Frederick, Washington and Montgomery counties in Maryland; it is bounded on the south by Prince William and Fauquier counties, on the west by watershed of the Blue Ridge Mountain across which are Jefferson County, West Virginia and Clarke County, and on the east by Fairfax County.
+It is bounded on the north by the Potomac River; across the river are Frederick, Washington and Montgomery counties in Maryland; it is bounded on the south by Prince William and Fauquier counties, on the west by the watershed of the Blue Ridge Mountain across which are Jefferson County, West Virginia and Clarke County, and on the east by Fairfax County.
 The Bull Run Mountains and Catoctin Mountain bisect the county.
 To the west of the range is the Loudoun Valley.
 Bisecting the Loudoun Valley from Hillsboro to the Potomac River is Short Hill Mountain.